eddex/pren2/src/boardcomputer/README.md

 - file names for tests must start with `test_` otherwise the tests are not found by pytest
 - test methods must start with `test_` otherwise the tests are not found by pytest

+## coding style
+- the [google python style guide](https://github.com/google/styleguide/blob/gh-pages/pyguide.md) is used for this project
+- `yapf` can be used for auto formatting: https://github.com/google/yapf/#installation
+- to setup pylint in PyCharm follow [this guide on stackoverflow](https://stackoverflow.com/questions/38134086/how-to-run-pylint-with-pycharm)

 ## software components

 ### logging